AnirbanMadhu/Scamcap-Web-Extention/INSTALL.md

 - Or edit `start_server.py` to use a different port

 **Extension not loading**
-- Make sure all files in the `extension` folder are present
+- Make sure all files in the `backend/extension` folder are present
 - Check browser console (F12) for errors
 - Try disabling and re-enabling the extension